Ayohtunde/Ayohtunde/README.md

 - 👋 Hi, I’m @Ayohtunde
 - 👀 I’m interested in anyththing that had to do with web3
-- 🌱 I’m currently learning UI/UX Design
+- 🌱 I’m a UI/UX Designer
 - 💞️ I’m looking to collaborate on projects related to web3 and crypto
 - 📫 How to reach me ...
 Email - ayotundebayode01@gmail.com, Twitter - @ayohtunde